tfelix/bestia-docs/content/docs/server/battle.md

----
-id: server-battlesystem
-title: Battlesystem
-sidebar_label: Battlesystem
----
 # Battle system

 The battle or attack is performed in various stages.
 Equipments or Status effects either alter the DamageVars or expose certain hooks which are called during the damage calculation.
 In the case of the DamageVars this object is

 The attack itself either provides a script to completely manage the effect which takes place during cast or it provides certain callbacks for damage calculation stages which are getting called while applying the damage.
 The attack callbacks are: